J1406+0102: Dust Obscured Galaxy Hiding Super Eddington Accretion System with Bright Radio Emission: Introduction

-The magneto-hydrodynamic simulation indicates that a super-Eddington system, which could be realized in DOGs, would produce relativistic jets~\citep{tak10,sad15} and also could launch radiatively driven outflow which would eventually produce the shock-driven radio emission~\citep[e.g.,][]{zak14}.
-Since previous high Eddington AGN sources were searched mostly by optical~\citep[e.g.,][]{kel13}, an efficient method to search for radio-loud, super-Eddington AGN/DOGs potentially opens up new access to the putative population.
+The magneto-hydrodynamic simulation indicates that a super-Eddington system, which could be realized in DOGs, would produce relativistic jets~\citep{tak10,sad15} and also could launch radiatively driven outflows which would eventually produce shock-driven radio emission~\citep[e.g.,][]{zak14}.
+Since previous high Eddington AGN sources were searched mostly by optical~\citep[e.g.,][]{kel13}, an efficient method to search for radio-loud, super-Eddington AGN/DOGs potentially opens up new access to the putative population \citep[e.g.,][]{lon15,pat22}.

+Another important aspect for searching such radio-loud DOGs is that radio-loud DOGs can also be previously missed populations of high-energy cosmic rays (CRs; \citealt{rie22}).
+The CRs should escape from the jets and wander in the interstellar medium (ISM).
+These CRs can produce high-energy neutrinos via hadronuclear interactions if the ISM gas density is sufficiently high.
+Local radio galaxies do not achieve such a high gas density.
+On the other hand, radio-loud DOGs can provide a gas-rich environment, and thus radio-loud DOGs can be a good candidate for high-energy neutrino sources.

-In this letter, we report a finding of one radio-loud DOG J1406+0102 at $z=0.236$, which shows a super-Eddington accretion signature both from the optical spectral analysis and wide-range optical-to-IR spectral energy distribution (SED) analysis.
-We also report that super-Eddington radio-loud DOGs could be an ideal environment for neutrino production by $pp$ interaction \citep[e.g.,][]{mur16}.
-IceCube Collaboration has been detecting cosmic high-energy neutrinos with an energy range of 30 TeV to a few PeV, majority of which most likely originate from extragalactic sources~\citep[e.g.,][]{aar13,abb22}.
+IceCube Collaboration has been detecting cosmic high-energy neutrinos with an energy range of 30 TeV to a few PeV, the majority of which most likely originate from extragalactic sources~\citep[e.g.,][]{aar13,abb22}.
 Recently, IceCube Collaboration reported a radio-loud AGN and an AGN with dusty environment as cosmic neutrino source candidates~\citep[e.g.,][]{ice18,Ice22}.
-We discuss the possibility to detect neutrinos from J1406+0102 and their contribution to the cosmic neutrino background.
+Radio-loud DOGs exhibit both features, and thus it is worth discussing neutrino emission there.

+In this paper, we report a finding of one radio-loud DOG J1406+0102 at $z=0.236$, which shows a super-Eddington accretion signature from both the optical spectral analysis and the wide-range optical-to-IR spectral energy distribution (SED) analysis.

 Throughout the paper, we adopt standard cosmological parameters ($H_0 = 70.0$~km~s$^{-1}$~Mpc$^{-1}$, $\Omega_\mathrm{M}=0.3,$ and $\Omega_\Lambda = 0.7$), translating to a scale of 3.75 kpc per arcsec at $z=$ 0.236 of J1406+0102.